mcschwartzman/webmoos/README.md

 # WebMOOS
 This repo is a simple proof-of-concept for a complete high-level autonomy simulation framework using MOOS-IvP.

+## MOOS-IvP
+[MOOS-IvP](https://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php) is a lightweight middleware and behavior-based autonomy architecture maintained by the MIT Marine Autonomy lab.

 WebMOOS adds a simple Python-based FastAPI app that serves as a bridge between the MOOS-IvP middleware and a dead-simple web-UI based on p5.js, for easy enhancement.

 ![The p5.js web-ui](./images/webui1.gif)